top of page

 Il bottone sardo can be worn as a brooch, necklace, earrings, a ring or a bracelet.
 Some Sardinians even choose it as a tattoo!
 The gem in the centre of the button represents 'an eye' which wards off something called il malocchio, meaning 'the evil eye.'

-Sardinians (and all Italians) are very superstitious (read about Italian superstitions) and they believe that envious people can cause bad luck through their jealous and nasty thoughts.
+Sardinians (and all Italians) are superstitious (read about Italian superstitions) and they believe that envious people can cause bad luck through their jealous and nasty thoughts.
 So, il bottone sardo is worn as an amulet to protect against 'the evil eye.'